H.P. Lovecraft and Nicholas Roerich in New York

 During the 1940 election, the Republican party got access to a series of letters that Wallace had written to Roerich in the 1930s.
 Wallace addressed Roerich as "Guru", and signed all the letters as "G", for "Galahad", a name Roerich had assigned to him.
 In the letters, Wallace told Roerich that he awaited "the breaking of the new day" when the people of Northern Shambhalla would create an era of peace and plenty.

 The Republicans threatened to reveal the letters and Wallace's "eccentric religious beliefs".
-The Democrats countered by threatening to reveal Republican candidate Wendall Wilkie's extramarital affair with the writer Irita Van Doren.
+The Democrats countered by threatening to reveal Republican Presidential candidate Wendall Wilkie's extramarital affair with the writer Irita Van Doren.
 Both sides backed down, and Wallace was Vice-President on the winning ticket.

 Wallace gave a speech in 1942 which came to be known as "Century of the Common Man", based on a dramatic phrase within it.
 The speech, and the book of the same name appearing in the following year, were based on Christian references and laid out a positive vision for the Second World War beyond the simple defeat of Nazi Germany and Japan.
 The speech and book were quite popular, but they earned Wallace enemies among the Democratic leadership, wartime ally Winston Churchill, and business leaders.